pnsn/Mt_Baker_LF_Research/README.md

 SQL queries in the `src/PostgreSQL` directory were composed for PostgreSQL version 14.X databases used by AQMS (see Hartog et al., 2020).
 The schema for AQMS databases follows the CISN/ANSS Parametric Information Schema documented [here](https://ncedc.org/db/Documents/NewSchemas/PI/v1.6.4/PI.1.6.4/index.htm)

 ## Collaboration
+### Coding Style Guide
+The ObsPy development team provides a great [Coding Style Guide](https://docs.obspy.org/coding_style.html) in their documentation.
+Please adhere to their guidelines

 ### How to Collaborate on this Repository
 Collaborative work on this repository follows the [Fork and Pull](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#fork-and-pull-model) development model.
+This model is used by the ObsPy community and documented [here](https://docs.obspy.org/contributing.html)

-Detailed guidance on collaborative development on GitHub can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).
+Detailed guidance on collaborative development using GitHub can be found [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).

 Collaboration Steps In a Nutshell:
 1) Fork this repository